nhudangstudy/Text-Mining-EComWeb/README.md

 ## Project Overview

-This repository contains a full-stack application for text mining and sentiment analysis on e-commerce data.
+This is a full-stack application for text mining and sentiment analysis on e-commerce data.
 The project consists of three main components:

-1. **API**: A Web API built using C# with Swagger support.
+1. **API:** A Web API built using C# with Swagger support.
-2. **Client**: A front-end Angular 16 application.
+2. **Client:** A front-end Angular 16 application.
-3. **Common**: A C# library shared across the application.
+3. **Common:** A C# library shared across the application.

 ---

 ## Folder Structure

-- **API**
-  Contains the Web API built with ASP.NET Core and C#.
+- **API:** Contains the Web API built with ASP.NET Core and C#.
 The API exposes several endpoints to interact with the backend services, such as fetching and processing data for text mining and sentiment analysis.
 Swagger is integrated for easy API testing and documentation.

-- **Common**
-  A shared C# library used across the application to handle common functionalities, utilities, and models used by both the API and other backend services.
+- **Common:** A shared C# library used across the application to handle common functionalities, utilities, and models used by both the API and other backend services.

-- **Client**
-  This is the front-end of the application, built using Angular 16.
+- **Client:** This is the front-end of the application, built using Angular 16.
 The client interacts with the backend API and presents an interface for users to perform text mining on e-commerce data and view results such as sentiment analysis.

-- **.github**
-  Contains GitHub-specific configurations like actions and workflows.
+- **.github:** Contains GitHub-specific configurations like actions and workflows.

-- **.vs**
-  Visual Studio-related settings for solution management.
+- **.vs:** Visual Studio-related settings for solution management.

-- **.gitignore**
-  A gitignore file to exclude unnecessary files from being tracked in the repository.
+- **.gitignore:** A .gitignore file to exclude unnecessary files from being tracked in the repository.

-- **README.md**
-  This file, providing an overview of the project and guidance on how to set up and run the application.
+- **README.md:** This file provides an overview of the project and guidance on how to set up and run the application.

-- **TextMiningEcomWeb.sln**
-  The Visual Studio solution file for the project.
+- **TextMiningEcomWeb.sln:** The Visual Studio solution file for the project.
 Opening this will load the entire solution with all projects included (API, Common, and Client).

 ---

 ## Technologies Used

-- **Backend**: ASP.NET Core Web API with C#
+- **Backend:** ASP.NET Core Web API with C#
-- **Frontend**: Angular 16
+- **Frontend:** Angular 16
-- **Shared Code**: C# libraries in the `Common` folder
+- **Shared Code:** C# libraries in the `Common` folder
-- **API Documentation**: Swagger
+- **API Documentation:** Swagger

 ---